 Abstract.
 A sender commissions a study to persuade a receiver, but influences the report with some state-dependent probability.
 We show that increasing this probability can benefit the receiver and can lead to a discontinuous drop in the sender’s payoffs.
 We also examine a public-persuasion setting, where we show the sender especially prefers her report to be immune to influence in bad states.
 To derive our results, we geometrically characterize the sender’s highest equilibrium payoff, which is based on the concave envelope of her capped value function.

 Abstract.
-A common feature of most models of updating under ambiguity is that new information may increase the relevant ambiguity: the set of priors may 'dilate.'
-We test experimentally one sharp case: agents bet on a risky urn and get information that is truthful or not based on the draw from a Ellsberg urn.
-Under typical models, ambiguity averse agents should lower their value of bets after the information.
-Instead, we find that it remains unchanged.
-Ambiguity seeking agents increase their value substantially.
-We also test the case of bets on ambiguous urns and find sizable reactions from all subjects.
+With common models of updating under ambiguity, new information may increase the relevant ambiguity: the set of priors may 'dilate.'
+We test experimentally one sharp case: agents bet on a risky urn and get information that is truthful or not based on the draw from an Ellsberg urn.
+Under typical models, the set of priors should dilate; ambiguity averse agents should lower their value of bets; ambiguity seeking should increase it.
+Instead, we find that ambiguity averse agents do not change it; ambiguity seeking ones increase it substantially.
+We also test bets on ambiguous urns and find sizable reactions.